Many Point Campsite Equipment

 Alcohol and Tobacco

 Alcohol is not to be consumed at camp.
 Leaders should be of sound mind and body while at camp and not under the influence of alcohol or any other substances.
-Tobacco and vaping products must not be used on Northern Star Scouting Properties.
-Leaders need to use tobacco products off camp property.
+Tobacco and vaping products are not allowed to be used on Northern Star Scouting Properties.
+Leaders can only use tobacco products off camp property.

 Camp is a great place to teach Scouts fire safety.
 Each unit should complete and use the Unit Fireguard Chart.
 These will be provided at camp.
 Fires should always be attended and your campsite fire barrel should be filled with water so apple water supply is quickly available in the case that a fire begins to spread or get out of control.